gateio/gateapi-php/docs/Api/SpotApi.md

 List all open orders

 List open orders in all currency pairs.
 Note that pagination parameters affect record number in each currency pair's open order list.
 No pagination is applied to the number of currency pairs returned.
 All currency pairs with open orders will be returned.
-Spot and margin orders are returned by default.
+Spot,portfolio and margin orders are returned by default.
 To list cross margin orders, `account` must be set to `cross_margin`

 ### Example